SAP IQ: Loading Engine

 The SAP IQ Loading Engine can be used for incremental batch, low latency, concurrent loading, and bulk loading (with both client and server data files).
-The bulk loading process allows for multiple load process to occur simultaneously, if the loads are of different tables.
+The bulk loading process allows for multiple load processes to occur simultaneously, if the loads are of different tables.
 Data can be loaded from other databases as well as files.
 Page-level snapshot versioning allows concurrent loads and queries, with locking occurring at the table level only.
 With SAP Replication Server, now enhanced to optimize loads into SAP IQ, transactions are compiled into the fewest set of operations, and then bulk micro-batch loads into SAP IQ are performed, which gives the appearance of real-time, continuous loads.

 The bulk loader now performs all operations in parallel to make full use of all server cores, remove bottlenecks, and keep all threads productive, instead of serializing the process.
-The loading process remains a two-phase process, first reading raw data and creating FP indexes, and second creating secondary indexes, but everything is executed in parallel.
+The loading process remains a two-phase process, first reading raw data and creating FP indexed, and second creating secondary indexes, but everything is executed in parallel.

 High Group indexes, which the query optimizer relies on for information about which columns/rows contain which data values, are now structured as a set of tiers, increasing as you move down the pyramid.

 Lastly, SAP IQ introduces a write-optimized, Row Level Versioned (RLV) Delta store which enables high-velocity data loads and fast availability of data to users.
 This store is minimally indexes and compressed, with row-level locking for concurrent write, and its own transaction log and is append only, and acts as a companion to the main store, with data being loaded at high speed to the RLV store, and migrating to the main store later, merging to it periodically.
 To the user it does not appear as though there are two separate entities at work and queries operate transparently across the two stores.
 To make use of this the users can specify particular “hot” database tables as RLV tables.